 What Does Ethiopian Yirgacheffe Taste Like?

-A necessity for flavour extraction is boiling the beans for 5 to 10 minutes which is why medium and light roasts are best for this particular bean.
+A necessity for flavor extraction is boiling the beans for 5 to 10 minutes, which is why medium and light roasts are best for this particular bean.

 Best Brew Method For Ethiopian Coffee